-At the Law Offices of Lisa A. Ruggieri, we have the experience and dedication clients need when facing delicate child custody issues.
-Attorney Lisa A. Ruggieri is compassionate, knowledgeable and assertive, and she skillfully negotiates with parents to help them create a parenting plan that will work for their unique situation.
+At the Law Offices of Lisa A. Ruggieri, P.C., we have the experience and dedication clients need when facing delicate child custody issues.
+Attorney Lisa A. Ruggieri is compassionate, knowledgeable and assertive, and she skillfully negotiates with parents to help them with creating parenting plans that work for their unique situation.

 An effective parenting plan will not just state that the parents share joint custody, it will outline all details of a child custody agreement.
 While the agreement defines the parental roles in terms of legal custody and physical custody, the parenting plan is much more specific in outlining these issues and more.

 - How will decisions be made?
 When parents share legal custody, it is important to identify how decisions will be made.
 Will certain decisions be delegated to one parent while others delegated to the other?
 Do both parents have access to medical records, school records and other important records?
 Will the parents be capable of working together to come to an agreement on major issues or concerns?
 What if the parents can’t agree?

 - How will parenting time be shared?
 It is not enough to tell the courts that you will share physical custody.
 It is important to convey how the time will be divided or shared.
 When will the children reside with each parent?
 What schedule will be followed in terms of pickup or drop-off?
 Is the parenting schedule conducive to the work and school schedules?
 How will holidays, weekends and school breaks be shared?
 How will travel expenses be covered if the parents live a long distance from one another?